SNL-WaterPower/WecOptTool-MATLAB/docs/index.rst

 WecOptTool
 ##########

-The WEC Design Optimization Toolbox (WecOptTool) allows users to perform wave energy converter (WEC) device design optimization studies with constrained optimal control.
+The WEC Design Optimization MATLAB Toolbox (WecOptTool) allows users to perform wave  energy converter (WEC) device design optimization studies with constrained optimal control.

 In particular, this toolbox offers **simultaneous optimization of WEC geometry and power take-off (PTO) control**, using the `RM3 point absorber`_ as a case